hashmij/mpidt-benchmark/README.md

 1. Summary
 -----------
-Basic datatype benchmarks using intra-node communication mechanisms i.e., POSIX SHMEM, XPMEM, and CMA, etc. The benchmarks support single and multi-pair configuration  where in multi-pair configuration `sender' process owns and initiates the data movement while receiver peers copy / receive the data in
+MPI datatype benchmarks using various intra-node communication mechanisms i.e., POSIX SHMEM, XPMEM, and CMA, etc. The benchmarks support single and multi-pair configuration  where in multi-pair configuration `sender' process owns and initiates the data movement while receiver peers copy / receive the data in